nisrinaishmh/Artificial-Neural-Network-Program-to-Recognize-Hand-Shapes-that-Form-Scissors-Rock-or-Paper/README.md

-# Machine Learning for Beginners : Artificial Neural Network Program to Recognize Hand Shapes that Form Scissors Rock or Paper by DICODING🌈🪄
+# Machine Learning for Beginners : Artificial Neural Network Program to Recognize Hand Shapes that Form Scissors, Rock or Paper by DICODING🌈🪄

-## I have successfully completed the Rock, Paper, Scissors project for Dicoding Machine Learning.
+## I have successfully completed the ANN project.
 The detailed explanation of this project is as follows:

 ### Project Steps📝📂: